postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ### API Network Manager: Reviewing requests to add APIs

 When an API Editor requests to add an API to your Private API Network, Postman will send you an email and an in-app notification.
-To see a list of all the pending requests, go to **Private API Network** and select **Pending API requests**.
+For the list of all the pending requests, go to **Private API Network** and select **Pending API requests**.

 <img alt="View pending requests" src="https://assets.postman.com/postman-docs/private-api-network-pending-requests-v9.jpg" width="300px"/>